buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 names to values.
 You may use :ref:`WithProperties` here to dynamically construct new property values.

-.. _Miscellaneous-BuildSteps:

 Miscellaneous BuildSteps
 ~~~~~~~~~~~~~~~~~~~~~~~~

 A number of steps do not fall into any particular category.

-.. _HLint:
+.. bb:step:: HLint

 HLint
 +++++

 .. py:class:: buildbot.steps.python_twisted.HLint

-The :class:`HLint` step runs Twisted Lore, a lint-like checker over a set of
+The :bb:step:`HLint` step runs Twisted Lore, a lint-like checker over a set of
 ``.xhtml`` files.
 Any deviations from recommended style is flagged and put
 in the output log.